m91michel/knowledge/nocode/README.md

 - [8base](https://www.8base.com/) - The best way to build, run and grow professional-grade web and mobile applications that power your business. - GraphQL, SQL, serverless
 - [Are there any good Database/API no-code options?](https://www.indiehackers.com/post/are-there-any-good-database-api-no-code-options-adf9818b7b)

+## Payment
+- [tillypay.com](https://tillypay.com) - Receive single or recurring payments with a web link, no coding required.

 ## API
 - [Autocode](https://autocode.com/) - Instant API automation with code.
 Generate Webhook code for connection of two services
 - [NoCodeAPI](https://nocodeapi.com/) - Save time to Setup Server & Code for APIs